elgiva-stephen/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task 15.
 Create a script that moves all files beginning with an uppercase letter to the directory /tmp/u Task 16.
 Create a script that deletes all files in the current working directory that end with the character ~ Task 17.
 Create directories in current directory
+Task 18. command that lists all the files and directories of the current directory, separated by comma